-Tonsil stones (aka tonsilloliths) are calcifications of debris inside the cracks of the tonsils.
+Tonsil stones, or tonsilloliths, are calcifications that form within the crevices of the tonsils.

 When not calcified, these aggregations are known as chronic caseous tonsillitis (CCT).
 At St. Lawrence Dentistry, we frequently encounter these during our oral assessments.
 While the primary role of the tonsils is to trap inhaled pathogens, these structures are not without their complications.
 Tonsilloliths affect up to 10% of the population, often stemming from instances of tonsillitis.

 How Do They Form?

 These formations commonly emerge in older adults, with children being less prone.
 A prominent sign of their presence is bad breath.
 While usually asymptomatic, some may feel an odd sensation or as if something is lodged in the throat.
 Dr. Hawryluk notes that recurrent throat infections can escalate the incidence of these stones.
 They are comprised of biofilms teeming with various microbes.
 Although they mainly inhabit the palatine tonsils, they can also develop in the lingual tonsils.
 It’s not uncommon to discover large tonsil stones during medical or dental imaging conducted for other reasons.

 Often, tonsil stones might be symptomless, but they can be associated with foul breath, discomfort while swallowing, and a metallic taste.
 Other symptoms could include a sensation of the throat tightening, coughing, and gagging.
 Bigger tonsil stones might lead to persistent bad breath, earache, tonsil inflammation, and difficulty swallowing.